jdegenstein/build123d-portable/README.md

 ## Installation (Windows / Linux)
 1. Download the latest release for your OS from [releases](https://github.com/jdegenstein/build123d-portable/releases)
 2. Extract the folder
-3. Run the launcher script `Start_VSCode.*`
+3. Double click the launcher `Start_VSCode.cmd` (Windows) or `Start_VSCode` (Linux)

 ## Installation (MacOS)
 1. Download the latest release for your OS from [releases](https://github.com/jdegenstein/build123d-portable/releases)
 2. Unzip the folder
 3. Run the `macos-install-vscode.sh` script which will unquarantine files and download and extract VSCode.
-(NOTE: This is necessary because it helps ensure the signed VSCode app is accepted by MacOS gatekeeper)
+(NOTE: This is necessary because it helps ensure the Microsoft signed VSCode app is accepted by MacOS gatekeeper)
 5. Run the launcher script `Start_VSCode.sh`

 ## Screenshot